GLOBAL MARKETS-Stocks stay subdued as dollar edges higher

 That caution is reverberating in the bond markets with U.S. yields rising by more than 50 basis points since early December, more than the 38 basis points for German government debt.

-Benchmark Treasury 10-year note yields rose to a four-year high of 2.957 percent on Wednesday though they were a shade below 2.90 percent on Friday.
+Benchmark Treasury 10-year note yields rose to a four-year high of 2.957 percent on Wednesday though they were a shade down at 2.904 percent on Friday.

-The backsliding also trimmed the dollar’s overnight gains in Asia.
-It was treading water against most major currencies ahead of U.S. trading, buying 106.8 yen and at $1.2306 and $1.3965 against the euro and pound.
+The backsliding also stalled the dollar’s overnight gains in Asia.
+It was virtually treading water against most major currencies by 0930 GMT, buying 106.8 yen and at $1.2325 and $1.3965 against the euro and pound.

 “We think the Fed could well put U.S. (interest) rates up four times this year but even then it only takes U.S. rates to 2.5 by the end of the year,” said JPMorgan Asset Management global strategist Mike Bell.
 “So the question is would they continue at that pace in 2019?”

-One of the Fed’s chief doves, St Louis Fed President James Bullard, tried to tamp down those expectations of four rate hikes this year on Thursday, saying policymakers needed to be careful not to slow the economy.
+One of the Fed’s chief doves, St Louis Fed President James Bullard, tried to tamp down expectations of four rate hikes on Thursday, saying policymakers needed to be careful not to slow the economy.

 Russian markets were readying for a big day with S&P Global due to review Moscow’s credit rating.

-It is just one step away from returning Russia to the investment grade bracket that it ejected it from after the 2014-2015 slump in oil prices and the Ukraine crisis.
-Its resurrection would also see Russian foreign currency bonds return to some widely-tracked bond indices.
+It is just one step away from returning Russia to the investment grade bracket that it ejected it from after the 2014-2015 slump in oil prices and Ukraine crisis.
+Its restatement would also see Russian foreign currency bonds return to some widely-tracked bond indices.

 In Asian trading overnight, MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 0.9 percent on Friday to add to the previous week’s 3.9 percent gain.